 At your baby’s first birthday, the baby has started saying “mama” and “dada” meaningfully and may have one to two other words.
-He can follow simple instructions in a known routine and can give you familiar objects.
-He is playing “Peek- a- boo” by covering and uncovering himself and pushing toy cars.
+They can follow simple instructions in a known routine and can give you familiar objects.
+They are playing “Peek- a- boo” by covering and uncovering themself and pushing toy cars.

 At the age of 2 years old, most children are really starting to communicate by putting two words together with purpose, for example, “No shoes!”, “More cookies!”.
 They are using new words regularly and refer to themselves by their name but are sometimes using pronouns such as “I”, “me” and “you”.
 Furthermore, they are understanding new words rapidly.
 They show this by following more complicated instructions or by identifying more objects or concepts.
 Play time includes stacking and assembling toys and objects.
 Also by this age, they are able to put away the toys upon request!